Image Score: Learning and Evaluating Human Preferences for Mercari Search: Image Score: Learning and Evaluating Human Preferences for Mercari Search

 \subsection{Proposed Model}

-Admittedly, performing inference with LLM is ideal to validate our findings online; but it is limited by the inference costs and the time constraints.
-Therefore, we aim to use LLM annotations and train a lighter ML model for the online experiment, which is also convenient and cost-efficient for proof-of-concept (PoC) testing.
+Admittedly, performing inference with LLMs is ideal for validating our findings online; however, it is limited by inference costs and time constraints.
+Therefore, we aim to use LLM annotations to train a lighter ML model for online experiments, which is also convenient and cost-efficient for proof-of-concept (PoC) testing.

-Given the success and rapidly increasing adoption of the CLIP-like models \cite{clip, siglip, sun2023eva, blip} in various vision tasks, we, likewise, explore its use within our domain.
-Moreover, recent works, such as CLIP-IQA \cite{clipiqa}, show that CLIP is quite efficient for deep image quality assessment tasks, even in a zero-shot setting alone, since the produced embeddings capture not only the content but also the image quality attributes to a satisfactory extent, which is also useful for our task.
-Therefore, we qualitatively examined CLIP-IQA on Mercari images and found out that frozen CLIP embeddings can be used as the backbone for our architecture, as demonstrated by Fig. \ref{fig:lookandfeel}.
-Thus, we aim to adopt pre-trained CLIP image embeddings and establish our baseline through this approach, which is highly time and resource-efficient and this allows us to expedite our project timeline.
+Given the success and rapidly increasing adoption of CLIP-like models \citep{clip, siglip, sun2023eva, blip} in various vision tasks, we likewise explore their use within our domain.
+Moreover, recent works such as CLIP-IQA \citep{clipiqa} show that CLIP is effective for deep image quality assessment tasks, even in a zero-shot setting, since the produced embeddings capture not only content but also image quality attributes to a satisfactory extent.
+This property is particularly useful for our task.
+Therefore, we qualitatively examined CLIP-IQA on Mercari images and found that frozen CLIP embeddings can be used as the backbone for our architecture, as demonstrated in Fig.~\ref{fig:lookandfeel}.
+Thus, we adopt pre-trained CLIP image embeddings to establish our baseline, as this approach is highly time- and resource-efficient and allows us to expedite our project timeline.